-Being house poor is when a homeowner finds themselves spending a large amount of their income on housing expenses such as their mortgage, utility bills, homeowner’s insurance, and property taxes.
-Once all these expenses are paid, they have little left over to pay other financial obligations outside of homeownership.
-The usual benchmark by which someone can be called house poor is if they’re spending more than 30% of their income on housing expenses.
-For many people in NYC, they’re spending a lot more than that!
+Being house poor is when homeowners spend a large amount of their income on housing expenses such as their mortgage, utility bills, homeowner’s insurance, and property taxes.
+Once these expenses are paid, they have little left over to pay other financial obligations outside of homeownership.
+The usual benchmark by which someone can be called house poor is spending more than 30% of their income on housing expenses.
+Unfortunately, many people in NYC are paying a lot more than that!

-The easiest way to avoid becoming house poor is to stay within your budget when buying a home.
+The easiest way to avoid becoming house-poor is to stay within your budget when purchasing a home.
 The general rule is that you should pay no more than 30% of your monthly income on housing expenses.
-They key to doing this is not taking out more than you should on a mortgage.
-Keep in mind; your mortgage pre-approval is based on your gross income, not your take-home pay.
-Calculate what your monthly housing expenses will be and subtract that from your take-home pay.
-If what’s left isn’t enough to cover your current lifestyle then either reduce your lifestyle expenses or settle for a smaller home.
+The key to this is not taking out more than you should on a mortgage.
+Remember that your pre-approval mortgage is based on your gross income, not your take-home pay.
+Calculate your monthly housing expenses and subtract that from your take-home pay.
+If what’s left isn’t enough to cover your current lifestyle, reduce your lifestyle expenses or settle for a smaller home.

-A prime rule to follow (which many buyers don’t) is to make sure you have emergency savings left over after a home purchase.
+A prime rule to follow (which many buyers don’t’) is to ensure you have emergency savings left over after a home purchase.
 You never know when a medical emergency might strike or if you’ll suddenly lose your job.
-The situation needn’t even be as drastic as that.
+The situation needn’t’ even be as drastic as that.
 As a homeowner, you’re responsible for making all repairs.
 If your boiler breaks down in the dead of winter, you’ll want to have the funds needed for repairs.
-Aim to have at least 3-6 months’ worth of living expenses saved up before you sign that purchase contract.
+Aim to have at least 3-6 months” worth of living expenses before signing that purchase contract.

 There’s nothing wrong with treating yourself a bit after a salary raise.
 Just watch that you don’t allow it to affect your ability to meet your monthly expenses.
+Instead, it would help if you put that extra money into your savings account or use it to pay down the principal on your mortgage.
 Try to reel yourself in and avoid overly increasing your lifestyle expenses.
-Instead, you should be putting that extra money into your savings account or using it to pay down the principle on your mortgage.